KrishnaKEA/KODAK-SD1/readme.md

 🚸 This is Just For Educational Purpose
 ☺ If This Out of Your Policy Contact us

-The Project, namely <strong>Sports for All<strong/>, will focus on practical experience sharing about agile software
+This Project, namely <strong>Sports for All<strong/>, will focus on the practical experience sharing of agile software

-development methodology and detail day-to-day implementation of some of the agile methodologies i.e.,
+development methodologies and detail the day-to-day practices of some of the elements of the agile frameworks i.e.,

-SCRUM and XP framework as well as step by step process on agile software development producing a
+SCRUM and eXtreme Programming, as well as the step by step process of agile software development, producing a

 prototype and Proof of Concept application at the end.